IShalkin/Stone/README.md

 # StoryWalker AI

-Your personal AI tour guide that adapts to you — not the other way around.
+Your Personal AI Tour Guide That Adapts to You

-## Screenshots
+StoryWalker AI creates a fully personalized tour guide experience powered by Google Gemini.
+Define your interests, preferred storytelling style, and topics to avoid — the AI adapts everything to match.
+Whether walking through a real city or exploring virtually through Google Street View, your guide tells stories that resonate with you personally.

 <p align="center">
   <img src="screenshots/main-interface.png" width="250" alt="Main Interface" />